Time Management Statistics (2026 Edition)

 Organizational skills are crucial for various aspects of life — especially for academic studies and professional careers.

-As Kahoot!’s 2024 report on study habits shows, nearly 47% of college students say that time management is the biggest challenge affecting their studies.
+As Kahoot!’s report on study habits shows, nearly 47% of college students cite time management as the biggest challenge affecting their studies.

 Different studies point to different percentages, but one thing remains certain — most college students procrastinate.

-In fact, a 2024 survey by the American College Health Association revealed that 75.5% of students procrastinated over 12 months.
+A 2025 survey by the American College Health Association found that 48.8% of students had procrastinated in the past 12 months.

 Now let’s see why the tendency occurs.